-The Poisson-Dirac constraint method \cite{Pinto2025}, and the Dirac constraint method give closely related results whenever the Dirac constraint method works, as it does in this case.
-Specifically: (1) Both methods produce equivalent brackets \emph{on} the constraint manifold.
+In conclusion: (1) Both methods produce equivalent brackets \emph{on} the constraint manifold.
 (2) The Poisson-Dirac constraint method does not always give a bracket in a neighborhood of the constraint.
 However, when it does give such a bracket, the requirements are less restrictive than those needed for the Dirac constraint method to work, but these requirements were not assessed in \cite{Burby2025}.
 (3) When both methods apply, the brackets obtained in a neighborhood of the constraint manifold will agree as long as the same level set function is used in each method.
 (Here, level set function refers to the function $C$ such that $C = 0$ defines the constraint).
 This is why showing that the Dirac constraint method applies, gives a sharper picture than merely showing the Poisson-Dirac method applies.
 In geometric terms, showing the Poisson-Dirac method works is the same as showing the constraint manifold is a Poisson-Dirac submanifold, while showing the Dirac method works is the same as showing the constraint manifold is a so-called Poisson transversal.
 Every Poisson transversal is a Poisson-Dirac submanifold, but the converse is not true.

 The Dirac method has been employed previously in continuum models for the imposition of incompressibility constraint, $\bnb\cdot \textbf{v}=0$, within the Eulerian variable description of ideal hydrodynamics \cite{Nguyen1999,Nguyen2001} and ideal plasma models \cite{Morrison2009,Chandre2012,Chandre2013,Chandre2014,Morrison2020}, exploiting their generalized Hamiltonian formulations.
-Specifically, the work \cite{Chandre2013}, among other examples considered also the VM and VP cases emphasizing on the role of projector operators in the context of Dirac constrained dynamics.
-In this work, quasineutrality as a Dirac constraint was also examined, deriving the associated Dirac projector.
-However, this paper did not delve deeper in more details or derive a system of constrained equations through the Dirac bracket, which is done in the present work, where the constrained system is constructed via the Dirac algorithm and numerical examples are presented.
+Specifically, the work \cite{Chandre2013}, among other examples, also considered the VM and VP cases emphasizing on the role of projector operators in the context of Dirac constrained dynamics.
+In that work, quasineutrality as a Dirac constraint was also examined, deriving the associated Dirac projector.
+However, that paper did not delve deeper in more details or derive a system of constrained equations through the Dirac bracket, which is done in the present work, where the constrained system is constructed via the Dirac algorithm and numerical examples are presented.